-The advent of Uber has made decent-paying work accessible to many who might otherwise struggle to find a job.
-As an Uber driver, all you need is a car and a license and you can get started earning far above minimum wage.
+The rise of Uber has made decent-paying work accessible to many who might otherwise struggle to find a job.
+As an Uber driver, all you need is a car and a driver’s license to get started earning far above minimum wage.

 Table of Contents

 Stilt is an online lender that specializes in offering personal loans to immigrants with F-1, OPT, H-1B, O-1, L-1, and TN visas.

 Applying for a Stilt loan is straightforward and you can receive the funds that you need within a couple of days.

 The application process takes only a couple of minutes and eligibility is dependent upon a variety of factors—such as income, education, and financial behavior—instead of just your credit score.
 You also don’t need a Social Security number to apply.

 If you’re approved, you will see the range of loan amounts and loan terms that you qualify for, along with an interest rate.
 You can choose the amount and term length that best suits your needs, sign a promissory note agreeing to the details of the loan, and receive the funds in your bank account soon after.

 End-to-end, the process takes as little as 2-3 days, and you can get the funds you need to secure a suitable car for driving with Uber or to make the necessary repairs or upgrades to your car.